How To Remove Scratches From A Windshield

 If they wear too much, it may expose the metal surface, which is what will be scraping against your windshield.

-Other signs include chattering against the windshield at highway speeds, leaving streaks, and visible damage like cracks.
+Other signs include chattering against the windshield at highway speeds, leaving marks, and noticeable damage like cracks.

 Be sure to replace them with a fresh pair every change in the season (around every six months).